-Polycystic ovarian syndrome (PCOS) demonstrates the most prevalent endocrine condition affecting women.
-It often leads to irregular menstruation and infertility in women of reproductive age.
-Hormonal and genetic factors both participate in the development of PCOS [1].
-The clinical symptoms of PCOS include hyperandrogenism, disrupted ovulation, polycystic ovaries, and metabolic irregularities such as insulin resistance and dyslipidemia [2].
+Polycystic ovarian syndrome (PCOS) represents the most prevalent endocrine condition affecting women.
+It often leads to menstrual abnormalities and infertility in women of reproductive age.
+Both hormonal and genetic factors contribute to the development of PCOS [1].
+Distinguishing clinical manifestations of PCOS include hyperandrogenism, disrupted ovulation, polycystic ovaries, and metabolic irregularities such as insulin resistance and dyslipidemia [2].
 Recent research findings suggest a plausible correlation between autoimmune mechanisms and the development of PCOS [3].
-Moreover, according to a study, there may be a correlation between PCOS and the development of autoimmune mechanisms, sparking a growing interest in investigating the potential involvement of autoimmunity in the pathogenesis of PCOS [4].
-Additionally, an increasing incidence of PCOS has been associated with several diseases, like diabetes mellitus, thyroid disorders, and psoriasis [4].
-Some researchers suggest that PCOS is not an autoimmune disease but rather than endocrine condition, a positive association exists between PCOS and anti-nuclear antibodies (ANA) [5, 6].
-Evidence suggests that ANA and anti-thyroid peroxidase (anti-TPO) autoantibodies could influence the long-term clinical strategies for patients health [7, 8].
-Some findings indicate that there are positive associations between PCOS and inflammation indicators such as serum amyloid A (SAA), high-sensitivity C-reactive protein (hs-CRP), procalcitonin (PCT) [9, 10].
-In autoimmune thyroiditis, higher levels of antibodies triggered against the self-tissue of thyroid glands

-Copyright: © by the authors.
-This article is an open access article distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license. such as anti-thyroid peroxidase (TPO), thyrotrophic receptor (TRAbs), and thyroglobulin (TG) antibodies [11-13].
-This humoral immune response expands the role of crazy T-cells and massive activity against self-antigens [14].
-Several studies have reported higher levels of TPO and TG autoantibodies in women with PCOS [15, 16].
+Moreover, a correlation exists between immune-related comorbidities observed in individuals with PCOS, sparking a growing interest in investigating the potential involvement of autoimmunity in the pathogenesis of PCOS [4].
+Additionally, conditions such as Hashimoto's thyroiditis, Graves' disease, Type 1 diabetes, systemic lupus erythematosus, and psoriasis are all associated with a higher risk for PCOS [4].
+The current classification of PCOS is an endocrine system disease, not an autoimmune disease [5, 6].
+Correlations have been identified between PCOS and the presence of anti-nuclear antibodies (ANA) as well as anti-thyroid peroxidase antibodies (anti-TPO), which are associated with systemic lupus erythematosus and Hashimoto thyroiditis, respectively.
+The prevailing theory suggests that these autoantibodies could influence the long-term clinical strategy for patients care [7, 8].
+Contemporary research has underscored a potential correlation between inflammation indicators such as serum amyloid A (SAA), high-sensitivity Creactive protein (hs-CRP), procalcitonin (PCT), and PCOS.
+These markers are implicated in various inflammatory and autoimmune diseases, indicating their possible role in the pathophysiology of PCOS [9, 10].
+In autoimmune thyroiditis, autoantibodies form against one or more thyroid components, such as anti-thyroid peroxidase (TPO), thyrotrophic receptor (TRAbs), and thyroglobulin (TG) antibodies [11].
+Anti-TPO antibodies are associated with Hashimoto thyroiditis which results from major histocompatibility complex II (MHC-II) induction on thyroid cells by CD4 T cells [12, 13].
+This induction expands autoreactive T cells and prolongs the inflammatory response [14].
+Several studies have supported a higher incidence of TPO and TG autoantibodies among women afflicted with PCOS [15, 16].